tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-03-12-strategies-to-access-content-from-python-functions-that-write-to-disk.md

 written a nice tutorial on context mangers [The Python "with" Statement by Example](http://preshing.com/20110920/the-python-with-statement-by-example/).

-However, before we start working on an implementation let us specify the desired behaviour as a test.
+Here I will use a test driven development (TDD) approach to illustrate how we can implement a context manager to help us work more safely with temporary file paths.
+So, before we start working on an implementation let us specify the desired behaviour as a test.
 Add the code below to a file named ``tempfilepath.py``.

 ```python